morepath/morepath/doc/compared.rst

 themselves.
 It's likely that some of you will need to build your own frameworky things on top of Morepath.
 Morepath doesn't get in your way.
-Morepath isn't there to be hidden away under another framework though - these extensions will still look like Morepath.
+Morepath isn't there to be hidden away under another framework though - these extensions still look like Morepath.
 The orientation towards being foundational makes Morepath more like Pyramid, or perhaps Flask, than like Django.

 Morepath aims to have a small core.
 It isn't full stack; it's a microframework.
 It should be easy to pick up.
 This makes it similar to